Vaughn M. Shirey, Ph.D.

 Assistant Curator of Lepidoptera

-My research interests lie at the intersection of global change biology, conservation, policy, and data science.
-I am particularly fond of answering challenging questions about the evolutionary-ecology, community ecology, and conservation of both butterflies and moths as well as learning more about their morphology, distributions, and life histories.
-Finally, with collaborators, I examine the way biodiversity relates to policy, largely at the federal level.
+My research interests lie at the intersection of human-biodiversity interactions and data science.
+I am particularly fond of answering challenging questions about the evolutionary ecology, community ecology, and conservation of both butterflies and moths, as well as learning more about their morphology, distributions, and life histories.
+With collaborators, I also examine how biodiversity relates to policy, primarily at the federal level under the Endangered Species Act.

 Postdoctoral Researchers + Staff